-Though the water in the U.S. is closely regulated and largely safe, it still may contain contaminants due to the pipes it travels through and chemicals used in the municipal filtration process.
-This is especially true in older homes with lead pipes.
-For families who want easy access to filtered water for daily drinking and cooking, an under-sink filtration system is a convenient solution.
+Common tap water may contain contaminants due to the pipes it travels through and chemicals used in the municipal filtration process.
+If your family wants easy access to a filtered tap water supply for daily drinking and cooking, an under-sink water filtration system is a convenient solution.

-Countertop filters can be effective, but may also be a bit of an eyesore and take up valuable counter space.
+Countertop water filters can be effective, but they may also be a bit of an eyesore and take up valuable counter space.
 Under-counter models keep the mechanics out of sight while providing filtered water right at the kitchen sink.
-The best under sink water filters have multiple levels of filtration to offer clean water right at your fingertips.
+The best under-sink water filters have multiple levels of filtration to offer clean tap water with no hassle.

 - BEST OVERALL: iSpring RCC7P-AK 6-Stage Reverse Osmosis System